lblod/deliver-bbcdr-rapporten-service/README.md

 # deliver-bbcdr-rapporten-service
-Microservice that delivers a package linked to a bbcdr report to an sftp endpoint.
+Microservice that delivers a package linked to a BBCDR report to an sftp endpoint.

-## installation
+## Installation
 To add the service to your stack, add the following snippet to docker-compose.yml:

 ```
 services:
-  packagereports:
+  deliverreports:
     image: lblod/deliver-bbcdr-rapporten-service

 ```